lsheks/lsheks.github.io/_publications/2014-01-01-Robustness-of-skeletons-and-salient-features-in-networks.md

 ---
-title: "2 Robustness of skeletons and salient features in networks"
+title: "Robustness of skeletons and salient features in networks"
 collection: publications
 date: 2014-01-01
 venue: 'Journal of Complex Networks'